Prag8855/aab/content/guides/permanent-residence.md

 - Bring your family to Germany
 - Visit other [Schengen countries](/glossary/Schengen%20area) without a visa

 This guide explains how to apply for permanent residence in Berlin.
-It can be different in other German cities.
+The rules can be different in other cities.

 {% include "_blocks/tableOfContents.html" %}